Implementation and Evaluation Toolkit

 This Toolkit is spread over three parts: from Journey, to Achievement, then on to Excellence.
 Each part has its own criteria that should be met, in order that a school receives their certification upon completion of each individual part of the Toolkit.

 The expectation is that schools should reach Achievement and this will satisfy the requirements to implement LGBT Inclusive Education in your own setting.
-For schools who opt to reach Excellence, this will signify national best practice and represent that a school has embedded LGBT Inclusive Education beyond national expectations.
+For schools who opt to reach Excellence, this will represent that a school has embedded LGBT Inclusive Education beyond national expectations.

 There is a structured progression pathway presented in this Toolkit, supporting schools to effectively deliver LGBT Inclusive Education in line with the national approach.
 Each part includes a blend of professional learning opportunities, curriculum design and development, and collaborative working across the school community.

-All resources that schools need to complete each part of this Toolkit are provided for free.
+All planning templates that schools need to complete each part of this Toolkit are provided for free.

 This Toolkit will support teachers and schools to successfully deliver on national policy regarding LGBT Inclusive Education in Scotland’s Curriculum, supporting efforts to address the prejudice, stigma, and bullying behaviours often experienced by LGBT learners (and learners perceived to be by others) with a proactive educational approach.
 This should extend across curriculum areas and the Four Contexts for Learning.